cert-manager/cert-manager/docs/reference/ingress-shim.rst

   cert-manager which DNS provider (as configured on the specified Issuer resource) should be used.
 This field is required if the challenge type is set to DNS01.

+* ``certmanager.k8s.io/acme-http01-ingress-class`` - if the ACME challenge type has
+  been set to http01, this annotation allows you to configure ingress class that will be used to solve challenges for this ingress.
+Customising this is useful when you are trying to secure internal services, and need to solve challenges using different ingress class to that of the ingress.
+If not specified and the 'acme-http01-edit-in-place' annotation is not set, this defaults to the ingress class of the ingress resource.

 * ``kubernetes.io/tls-acme: "true"`` - this annotation requires additional
   configuration of the ingress-shim (see above).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.